Sunday, 30 January 2011

 Tip for making biscuits: A stiff dough is the consistency for most biscuits.
 Just enough liquid is needed to bind all the dry ingredients together so the dough can be shaped or rolled out and cut without crumbling.
 It is important that the dough is well but lightly kneaded so it’s smooth and even.

 Meryl says : Grated rind of an orange can be substituted to make Orange Biscuits.

 Enjoy making biscuits – my Lemon Biscuits didn’t last long!

 Keep clean and stay safe

-Last Monday, I spent the day at ITS getting to grips with Food Safety.
+Last Monday, I spent the day at a Training school getting to grips with Food Safety.
 We had a lovely tutor and, although this is a really serious topic, we covered the topics in a really entertaining way.
 We did food safety law, hazards, temperatures, handling food, storage and hygiene, and then the heat was on when we took the test to achieve the CIEH Level 2 Food Safety in Catering at the end of the day.

 Grandma Abson did her cooking for the first 65 years of her life without the benefit of being able to refrigerate food but it didn’t stop her from taking food hygiene seriously and keeping utensils and preparation areas scrupulously clean when preparing food.
 Chilling was about finding a cool place in the larder to keep food safe.
 Covering cakes and buns with beaded muslin cloths kept insects away.